jerk/Ogar-Unlimited-With-Client/README.md

 You can use custom skins by putting them in customskins.txt the format is `[shortcut] [skin]` for the skin field, to use a URL skin, you do `:http://url` DO NOT FORGET TO GET REID OF THE S IF IT IS HTTPS OR FORGET TO PUT A : BEFORE.To use an agario skin, use `%skinname`To use that skin in game simply do `<skinsshortuct>` and then your name,

-You can see a more detailed guide on the [wiki] (https://github.com/AJS-development/Ogar-unlimited/wiki/Skins-and-skin-shortcuts)

 ## Obtaining and Using